Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 somewhere?
 If so, which one?
 UART1 is a standard UART, UART2 supports "Local Interconnect standard 2.0" which is probably better for an interconnect.
 So UART1 (SCI) should go to the local connector and UART2 (LIN) should go to the PC104, I think.
+More info: the LIN bus requires special hardware, it's not just a serial connection.

 Figure out what all the PC104 pins are supposed to do and document them.